OctopusDeploy/blog/blog/2023-04/beginners-guide-containers/index.md

 ---
 title: A beginner's guide to containers
-description: A brief overview at containers - what they are and why they're useful.
+description: A brief overview at containers covering what they are and why they're useful.
 author: nikita.dergilev@octopus.com
 visibility: public
 published: 2023-04-17-1400